Task Force Phoenix Community Outreach bringing their response to the people

 |0

-This work, Task Force Phoenix Community Outreach bringing their response to the people [Image 5 of 5], by Jordan Raiff, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Task Force Phoenix Community Outreach bringing their response to the people, by Jordan Raiff, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.